-Slindon House is a truly flexible wedding venue that can be personalised to be as unique as you and your special day…
+Slindon House is a truly flexible exclusive use wedding venue that can be personalised to be as unique as you and your special day…

 You choose the ceremony and reception to suit you.
 From a one stop wedding venue, with fully licensed civil ceremony in our Grand Hall and reception available, or a Humanist or Celebrant led ceremony that can be held anywhere on the grounds.
 For religious ceremonies there are two churches ideally located, making Slindon House the perfect wedding reception venue to celebrate afterwards.